ca-scribner/Udacity-Data-Engineering-Capstone/readme.md

 # Analytics objectives

-In general, the objectives here are to flexibly derive insights from the sales, weather, and population data provided.
+In general, the objectives of the analytical workflow here are to flexibly derive insights from the sales, weather, and population data provided.
 As an example of these goals, three primary use cases were examined.
-These were chosen to investigate different workloads (some spanning the entire database, others aggregating small portions of the data).
+These were chosen to investigate different workloads (from spanning the entire database to aggregating smaller portions of the data).
 The use cases are:

 1. Aggregating sales per category and relating it to weather and population data (for example, how do the per-capita sales of liquor category X compare to category Y on days with high snowfall).
 1. Aggregating monthly sales per store